The real cost of foreign exchange services.

 Banks are the easiest option, you only have to dealing with one organisation, but are the most expensive.

-For high value transactions – like buying a property it makes sense to use a specialist foreign exchange broker.
+For high value transactions – like buying a property it makes sense to use a specialist foreign exchange broker like GC Partners.

 This gives you a balance between cost, and expertise.